iDalko’s licensing & consulting division has been acquired by Avisi

 Avisi is an IT company and a platinum-certified Atlassian service provider based in the Netherlands.
 The addition of iDalko’s licensing and consulting business unit is highly complementary to Avisi’s strategy and service offering.
 With this strategic partnership, Avisi extends its geographical footprint to the Belgian market and further expands its expertise in the Atlassian ecosystem with a combined expertise of over 10 years.

 Oaklins’ team in Belgium acted as the exclusive M&A sell-side advisor to iDalko.
-The team in the Netherlands supported the transaction at its early stage.
+The teams in the Netherlands and Sweden supported the transaction at its early stage.

 Francis Martens and Hilde Van Brempt